datavis-online/datavis-online.github.io/faqs.md

 1. You must have work experience beyond school; this may be in any sector.
 1. You do not need to currently be in employment.

-### Q:Do I qualify for a fee waiver?
+### Q: Do I qualify for a fee waiver?

 Eligibility criteria for a fee waiver are laid out [here](entry.html).

 ### Q: Completing the application form

 Applications are _not_ managed by the organisers of this visualisation course but centrally through the University of Edinburgh.
-Applications for 2021 are now closed.
+Applications are not yet open.
 <!-- The [course application is open](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/how-to-apply).-->

 We have provided [answers to common questions](how_to_apply.md) from applicants on the application process, along with detail on eligibility for fee waivers.

-The Bayes Centre will continue to accept applications for this course till close of play Fri, 21st April 2021.
+Once open, The Bayes Centre will accept applications for this course till close of play Fri, 29th April 2022.

 #### Course offers